1965 Melbourne Cup

 The 1965 Melbourne Cup was a two-mile handicap horse race which took place on Tuesday, 2 November 1965.
 The race, run over 2 mi, at Flemington Racecourse.

 The race won by Light Fingers, trained by Bart Cummings who won the first of what would end up being a record 12 Melbourne Cups.
 Ziema ran second also trained by Cummings making it the first of five times he trained the quinella.

 Field

 This is a list of horses which ran in the 1965 Melbourne Cup.

+Attendance

+Jean Shrimpton and her then boyfriend Terence Stamp made a highly publicised visit to the Cup at a time when foreign celebrities were not common in Australia.